 Can you tell us how using a volunteer brokerage organisation supported you?

 Benefacto make it incredibly easy.
-The website is simple, quick and efficient, and takes no time at all to book a volunteering experience.
+The Benefacto volunteering portal is simple, quick and efficient, and it takes no time at all to book a volunteering experience.
 They are volunteering professionals so why not use them as much as possible?
 The team at Benefacto regularly give us ideas on how to engage staff and nudge us in the right direction when needed.
 The way we look at it is that you need the right tools for the job, if you don’t have the right tools – use someone that does.
 It doesn’t make sense to manage CSR all by ourselves if there is an organisation that specialises in what we want to do.

 What type of volunteering are Amius employees involved in and how do you think this has benefited the organisation and the volunteers?